 Distributors have the ability to review quickly what they have sold in the past against what was stated as the bids/proposals quantity.
 Distributors know when forecasted quantities are inaccurate or usage is not closely met.
 After one year's history, it is easy to see product surplus or shortages.
 Product surplus or shortages may result in increased prices for future bids/proposals.

 Forecasting is a detailed task and requires planning and multiple steps.
-To help visualize this concept we are going to do a quick activity.

 (Activity): Forecasting